 - Visual skills.
 Camera operators must see clearly what they are filming or editing in the post-production process.

-Overall employment of camera operators is projected to grow 24 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of camera operators is projected to grow 9 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is faster than the average growth rate for all occupations.

 The number of Internet-only platforms, such as streaming services, is likely to increase, along with the number of shows produced for these platforms.
 This growth may lead to more work for editors and camera operators.

 Most camera operator positions require a bachelor’s degree in a field related to film or broadcasting, such as communications.
 Many colleges offer courses in cinematography or video-editing software.
 Coursework involves a mix of film theory with practical training.